-Through our topic of The United Kingdom, we will:
+Through our topic of The United Kingdom and our local area of Grays, we will:

-- Name and locate countries and some counties of the UK. - Explore physical and human characteristics of the UK, including some cities, mountains, coasts and rivers. - Use an Atlas to locate countries, counties, mountains and to further develop their map skills.
+- Name and locate countries and some counties of the UK. - Explore physical and human characteristics of the UK, including some cities, mountains, coasts and rivers. - Use an Atlas to locate countries, counties, mountains and to further develop their map skills. - To use fieldwork to observe, measure and record some of the human and physical features in the local area using sketch maps and graphs